Do you feel powerful? Terms like powerful or strong, often invoke a certain image in our minds, don’t they?

 Transformation comes through examining your early views on your personal power and strength.
 Then, like those transformational superheroes and celebrities we admire so much, we need to overcome our internal struggles—the feelings of powerlessness and work toward living a life of greater purpose and fulfillment.

 If it sounds like a tall order, that’s because it is.
 As someone who has worked with many students and clients, I’ve witnessed incredible transformations and self-discoveries.
 I’ve seen people break out of their perceived limitations and self-doubt to discover unrealized strength and untapped potential.

 Yet, I too, struggle with occasional self-doubt.
-I’ve felt embarrassment.
-I’ve felt shyness.
+I’ve felt embarrassed.
+I’ve felt shy.
 I’ve held myself back.

 Discovering your potential and harnessing your personal power is lifelong work.
 No matter how strong we become and how confident we are, we will all experience moments where we question ourselves.

 This doesn’t make us weak or any less powerful, it simply makes us human.